 "Washes the clothes," I finished, and she gave me a quick hug before we started downstairs.
-Jerry was sitting alone in the family room, and when Mom asked he told her that Chris was out in the back yard getting some air.
+Jerry was sitting alone in the family room but got up when we came in, and when Mom asked he told her that Chris was out in the back yard getting some air.
 He hesitated a little as we sat down, Mom beside him on the sofa and me in a big fat chair, then turned toward us both.

 "Might as well just say it.
 He's trying to adjust to this whole idea, but it's a big change for him too."

-"At least he doesn't have to move into a stranger's house and leave all his friends," I muttered, not feeling all that sympathetic at the moment, even though it was a little bit of a relief to know I wasn't the only one feeling unsure.
+"At least he doesn't have to move into a stranger's house and leave all his friends," I muttered, not feeling all that sympathetic at the moment, even though it was a little bit of a relief to know that I wasn't the only one feeling a little unsure.